-Saudi-led coalition air strike kills at least six in Yemen: residents
+Saudi-led coalition air strike kills at least 19 in Yemen: residents

 Nearly half of Yemen's 22 provinces are on the verge of famine, according to the U.N.
 World Food Programme, as a result of the war that has drawn in regional rivals Iran and Saudi Arabia.

-(Reporting by Mohammed Ghobari; Writing by Tom Finn; Editing by Janet Lawrence)
+Reporting by Mohammed Ghobari; Writing by Tom Finn; Editing by Janet Lawrence and James Dalgleish